landtechnologies/planning-api-demos/README.md

 If you just want some examples of how to make calls to the API in a specific programming language, check out the [Code Example Tool](http://docs.landinsight.apiary.io/#reference/planning-applications/list/get?console=1) in the apiary docs.

-Below we describe and explain how to setup the various demos in the repository.
+Below we describe and explain how to setup the various demos in this repository.

 ## Putting pins on Google Maps in the browser